comunica/comunica/packages/actor-init-sparql/README.md

 or **statically** using a pre-compiled configuration file.
 The latter will be faster to start because the dependency-injection phase can be avoided.

+**This actor can not query over local files for security reasons, but [Comunica SPARQL file](https://github.com/comunica/comunica/tree/master/packages/actor-init-sparql-file#readme) can.**

 ## Installation

 Comunica requires [Node.JS](http://nodejs.org/) 8.0 or higher and is tested on OSX and Linux.